tonybranfort/flex-acl/README.md

 <a name="getPropsFromRules"></a>
 ### getPropsFromRules
-Returns an array of strings in dot notation form that are the keys of objects in a rules collection.
+Returns an object with keys in dot notation that are the keys of from the acl rules collection.
 Intended as a helper function to get the properties needed for [`propsToTest`](#propsToTest).

 __Arguments__
 * `rules` - Acl rules collection (any array of objects).
-* `keysToIgnore` - Optional array of strings which will not be returned from `getPropsFromRules` even if it is a key in a rules object.
+* `keysToIgnore` - Optional array of strings which will not be included in the returned object from `getPropsFromRules` even if it is a key in a rules object.
 Default: ['id'].

 Example
 ```javascript